FAFSA® Simplification Act

 The FAFSA® is getting a makeover to make it even easier for students and their families to submit with fewer questions and less documentation, with direct IRS data exchange.

-The FAFSA Simplification Act will begin in the 2024–2025 award year.
+The FAFSA Simplification Act began in the 2024–2025 award year.
 The changes affect the Free Application for Federal Student Aid (FAFSA®) form, need analysis, and many policies and procedures for schools participating in federal student aid programs.

 The law will also affect every state using FAFSA® data to award state grant aid and every school participating in the federal student aid programs.